wfondrie/xenith/docs/kojak.rst

 1. Convert Kojak PSM results to **xenith** tab-delimited format.
 2. Apply an included pretrained model to re-score the PSMs.

+The sections that follow will go through these steps and present the command line and Python code to complete them.

 1. Convert Kojak results
 ------------------------